bham-carpentries/2019-01-16-bham_shell-novice/_episodes/03-create.md

 > documents directory instead.
 You can change this by navigating to
 > another directory the first time you "Save As..."
 {: .callout}

+> ## Text vs. Whatever
+>
+> We usually call programs like Microsoft Word or LibreOffice Writer "text
+> editors", but we need to be a bit more careful when it comes to
+> programming.
+By default, Microsoft Word uses `.docx` files to store not
+> only text, but also formatting information about fonts, headings, and so
+> on.
+This extra information isn't stored as characters, and doesn't mean
+> anything to tools like `head`: they expect input files to contain
+> nothing but the letters, digits, and punctuation on a standard computer
+> keyboard.
+When editing programs, therefore, you must either use a plain
+> text editor, or be careful to save files as plain text.
+{: .callout}

 Let's type in a few lines of text.
 Once we're happy with our text, we can press `Ctrl-O` (press the Ctrl or Control key and, while